terrestris/react-geo-ws/gitbook/introduction/npm.md

 * Find other developers who are working on similar problems.

-### Install packages with npm

-The most common way to install new packages with npm is via the [CLI](https://docs.npmjs.com/cli/npm).
-To install a package simply type:

-`npm install packagename`

 ### package.json

 The command `npm init` in your project folder opens a interactive dialogue to establish a npm project.